bagaturchess/ChessBoardScanner/README.md

 # Overview

 This project aims to demonstrate how to extract the chess position in a machine readable format called Forsyth–Edwards Notation (FEN) having the 2D picture of the board.
-At the moment it supports 4 chess sets: default chess sets from chess.com, lichess.org and chess24.com as well as one set from paper chess book.
+At the moment it supports 4 chess sets: default chess sets from chess.com, lichess.org and chess24.com as well as a few sets from paper chess book.
 Of course, the architecture is extensible and different chess sets could be added additionally.

 # Advanced technologies solve complex problems
  - Computer Vision (CV) subdomain of Artificial Intelligence: It uses OpenCV as a computer vision library or framework, which helps in extracting the chess board from the image and transforming it to ideal square.